nickmiller-iit/RSSW/assembly/notes.md

 While far from perfect, this is no too bad for a first pass.
 Having about 10% duplicated BUSCOs is pretty consistent with the idea that the assembly is about 10% bigger than it should be due to redundant contigs.
 The ~30% missing BUSCOs is a little concerning, but we need to keep in mind that the gene finding done here is pretty quick & dirty, so there's a good chance some BUSCOs are being missed, even if they are in the assembly.

+## Initial assembly with hifiasm

+For comparison, trying a different assembler.
+Hifiasm is quick and has a been used to assemble several insect genomes.